matrix-org/matrix-spec-proposals/proposals/3401-group-voip.md

 ### Call participation

 Users who want to participate in the call declare this by publishing a `m.call.member` state event using their matrix ID as the state key (thus ensuring other users cannot edit it).
 The event contains an array of `m.calls` object describing which calls the user is participating in within that room.
-This array must contain one item (for now)>
+This array must contain one item (for now).

+`m.call.member` state events must be ignored if their user's `m.room.member` event's membership field is not `join`.

 The fields within the item in the `m.calls` contents are: